YukunJ/Turtle/README.md

 }
 ```

+#### Logging
+Logging is supported in an asynchronous consumer-producer fashion with Singleton pattern.
+Callers non-blockingly produce logs, and a background worker thread periodically takes care of all the logs produced since its last wakeup in a FIFO fashion.
+The exact way to "take care" of the logs is up to customization by strategy plugin.
+The default is to write to a log file on disk.
+And you may also tune refresh interval length or refresh log count.

+Four levels of logging is available in terms of macros:

++ `LOG_INFO`
++ `LOG_WARNING`
++ `LOG_ERROR`
++ `LOG_FATAL`

+You may disable any logging by passing the flag `-DLOG_LEVEL=NOLOG` in CMake build.

 ### Future Work
 This repo is under active development and maintainence.
 New features and fixes are updated periodically as time and skill permit.